How to Make an App - Idea, Design & Development

 - The development path of the project

 From a standpoint of just starting to think about your app, all this may seem daunting.
-With this article I want to guide you through each step of the mobile app-building process, for iOS, Android or Web, from the ground up.
+This article is meant to give you a thorough overview on how to build an app, for iOS, Android or Web, from the ground up.